pantheon-systems/documentation/source/content/email.md

 ### Can I use Pantheon's local MTA (postfix)?

-We strongly recommend that you do not use the local MTA (postfix) as described [above](#outgoing-email).
+We strongly recommend that you do not use the local <abbr title="mail transfer agent">MTA</abbr> (postfix) as described [above](#outgoing-email).
 Instead, we recommend using a third-party email service provider.

 ### Can I access the mail logs for my site?